Will fact finderSearch for unclaimed moneys

 • apply to financial managers appointed by an Order of an Australian Court or Tribunal.

-• provide a benchmark and framework for the development of similar and even higher standards of service by each State and Territory.
+• provide a benchmark and framework for the development of similar and even higher standards of service by each state/territory.

 The ratification by Australia of the United Nations Convention on the Rights of Persons with Disabilities on 17 July 2008 has informed the development of these standards for financial managers.